 How to make sweet red bean paste crinkle cookies

 1. Place the dry ingredients in a mixing bowl and whisk to mix.
 Set aside.

-3. Add red bean paste and beat for another minute
+5. Add red bean paste and mix to combine

 9. Pop them into the oven, 3rd rack from the top.
 Let them bake for 13 minutes for really soft cookies or 14-15 minutes if you want them crispier on the outside.
 They will still appear to be very soft when you pull them out from the oven.

 10. Let them cool on the baking sheet for 5 minutes then transfer to a cooling rack to let them cool down completely.
 They will firm up a bit as they cool down.
 The inside is still soft